adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/teaser/v1/teaser/README.md

 -->
 Teaser (v1)
 ====
-Teaser component written in HTL, showing an image, a title, a rich-text and possibly some actions/links.
-Variations can include only parts of the teaser.
+Teaser component written in HTL, allowing definition of an image, title, rich text description and actions/links.
+Teaser variations can include some or all of these elements.

 ## Features

-* Combines image, title, text and links/actions.
+* Combines image, title, rich text description and actions/links.
-* Allows disabling sections through policy configuration.
+* Allows disabling of teaser elements through policy configuration.
-* Can control if title and text should be inherited from a linked page.
+* Allows control over whether title and description should be inherited from a linked page.

 ### Use Object
 The Teaser component uses the `com.adobe.cq.wcm.core.components.models.Teaser` Sling model as its Use-object.

 ### Component Policy Configuration Properties
-The teaser component has the following configuration properties:
+The following configuration properties are used:

-1. `actionsDisabled` - defines whether or not Call-to-Actions are disabled
+1. `./actionsDisabled` - defines whether or not Call-to-Actions are disabled
-2. `titleHidden` - defines whether or not the title is hidden
+2. `./titleHidden` - defines whether or not the title is hidden
-3. `descriptionHidden` - defines whether or not the description is hidden
+3. `./descriptionHidden` - defines whether or not the description is hidden
-4. `imageLinkHidden` - defines whether or not the image link is hidden
+4. `./imageLinkHidden` - defines whether or not the image link is hidden
-5. `titleLinkHidden` - defines whether or not the title link is hidden
+5. `./titleLinkHidden` - defines whether or not the title link is hidden
-6. `titleType` - stores the value for this title's HTML element type
+6. `./titleType` - stores the value for this title's HTML element type

 The following configuration properties are inherited from the image component:

-1. `./allowedWidths` - defines the allowed renditions (as an integer array) that will be generated for the images rendered by this component; the actual size will be requested by the client device;
+1. `./allowedRenditionWidths` - defines the allowed renditions (as an integer array) that will be generated for the images rendered by this component; the actual size will be requested by the client device
-2. `./disableLazyLoading` - allows to disable lazy loading for images (loading the image only when the image is visible on the client device)
+2. `./disableLazyLoading` - if `true`, the lazy loading of images (loading only when the image is visible on the client device) is disabled

 ### Edit Dialog Properties
 The following properties are written to JCR for this Teaser component and are expected to be available as `Resource` properties: